For an accessible version or to translate, visit:

 Your body's response to eating above your energy needs

-• If you overeat in one sitting the body will increase of metabolic rate to use the excess energy in the body.
+• If you overeat in one sitting the body will increase the metabolic rate to use the excess energy in the body.
 You may notice feeling hot, sweaty, restless, and slightly nauseous.

 • Consistently eating above your energy needs will result in storage of excess energy as fat and weight gain.